zhaohuanqdcn/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb:

 **Note:**
 After adding a meeting, add new participants to it with the `addpart` command described below.
 Only people in your contacts can be added as participants.
+Conflict checking also considers **interval** (mentioned in glossary).
+It will not report an error if user supply new interval value that causes old meetings to conflict with each other.
+This is because interval should be different (and they passed the previous conflict check when added).

 </div>